sleepy-byte/Cord19-Dask-Distributed-Analysis/journal.md

 	- Problem 2: Many have a combination of countries instead of one.
 This may be due to the dataset.
 But it needs some clever refinition.

+## 5/7

+### Gigi

+Done with task 3, update clusterManager so you can interactively select the desired number of workers.
+Did benchmarking for task 3, just time elapsed.
+To do:  do plots, understand why it takes so small time.
+10 secs? with 1 worker? idk.
+When i did it by hand it took 4 minutes.
+Maybe persist is faster.
+To do: study .persist()